 Tenth Course – Ricotta cream with marzipan, soft pistachio, and sorbet of candied oranges

-As the evening drew close to an end the final course was served.
-A delightful orange sorbet and ricotta cream topped with a thin disc of chocolate.
+The final course: a delightful orange sorbet and ricotta cream topped with a thin disc of chocolate.

 A mystery box containing 24 pieces of chocolate came as a surprise!

-Our experience here tonight was unforgettable.
+Our experience at La Pergola was unforgettable.
 From start to finish the dinner took just over four hours.
 The food was divine, the wine was exquisite and the service, luxurious.
 La Pergola did not disappoint and lived up to every bit of its reputation as the finest restaurant in Rome.

 Up next, Florence in 4 days.